LBishop234/cynoc/README.md

 - <a id='6'>[6]</a>
 Xiong, H., Lu, Z., Wu, F., Xie, C., 2016.
 Real-time analysis for wormhole NoC: revisited and revised. *Proceeding of the 26th edition on Great Lakes Symposium on VLSI*.
 - <a id='7'>[7]</a>
-Indrusiak, L. S., Nikolic, B., Burns, A., 2016.
-Analysis of buffering effects on hard real-time priority-preemptive wormhole networks, *arXiv:1606.02942*.
+Nikolic, B., Tobuschat, S., Indrusiak, L. S., Ernst, R. and Burns A., 2019.
+Real-time analysis of priority-preemptive NoCs with arbitrary buffer sizes and router delays, Real-Time Systems, vol. 55:63-105.